odnr93/routilux/docs/source/user_guide/job_state.rst

 **Q1: Does the same worker thread execute tasks from different executions?**

 **A**: Yes, worker threads are shared across executions.
-However, each task carries its own ``JobState``, and the thread-local storage is set before each task execution and cleared after, ensuring perfect isolation.
+However, each task carries its own ``JobState``, and the JobState is set in a context variable before each task execution and cleared after, ensuring perfect isolation.
+Context variables provide thread-safe access even when the same routine is executed concurrently in different threads.

 **Q2: Can routines from the same execution run in different threads?**